McBenny/test-react-boilerplate/features.md

 - [X] Log seems incomplete
 - [X] Players seem to not be sorted "naturally"
 - [X] A totally empty player in the settings should not be saved
+- [X] Display unidentified player if there are goals registered

 ##TODO
 - [ ] I want to be able to register an action while the game is on hold (if time is managed)